 Contemplating a river trip in Europe?
 It’s all the rage nowadays, and river cruise lines are racing to introduce new and better ships to meet the insane demand from travelers.
 A river cruise is a scenic and effortless way to travel, for sure, but take heed: Many of the rules that apply when choosing a hotel or a big ocean cruise ship don’t carry over to river boats.
 To get the best value for your dollar, here are seven things to keep in mind.
-(I’ve illustrated these seven things with photos from my trip on the Seine last week, from Paris through Normandy, aboard Avalon Waterways’ new Avalon Tapestry II.)
+(I’ve illustrated these seven things with photos from my trip on the Seine, from Paris through Normandy, aboard Avalon Waterways’ new Avalon Tapestry II.)

 Mistake No. 1: Splurging on a balcony

 You’d probably assume a balcony is critical—for the view, the fresh air, the photo ops, the extra space, the privacy.
 A balcony is a big plus at a resort and on a huge ocean ship, but on river boats it can actually be a drawback: River ships have a width limit (so that they can fit through locks), which means that cabins can only be so wide, which in turn means that a balcony takes away from your interior room space.
 If it’s chilly or raining—as it sometimes is—you’ll value the interior room space more than the balcony.
 Also, a balcony lets you see only one side of a river, whereas elsewhere on the ship you can see both sides at once.
 And who wants to miss half a river?